-New to winter at Michigan?
-These tips can help you survive and even thrive in the season.
+Cold Blast!
+These tips can help you survive and even thrive in the cold season.

 Chase the chills:

-- Take a sauna -- we can thank the Finns for inventing something so thoroughly warming.
-The RecSports buildings on Central Campus (CCRB) and North Campus (NCRB) both have saunas, and UM students get in free.
+Or take a sauna -- we can thank the Finns for inventing something so thoroughly warming.
+The RecSports buildings on Central Campus (CCRB) and North Campus (NCRB) both have saunas, and U-M students get in free.

-- Make plans for what is optimistically called spring break, at the end of February.
+Make plans for what is optimistically called spring break.
 The Ginsberg Center offers Alternative Weekends and Alternative Spring Breaks to learn about social justice issues and work towards positive change.

-- Make a a Snowperson (this video shows how, but an astronaut suit not required) or a Snow Angel (this video shows how), or or join a snowball fight.
+Make a Snowperson (this video shows how, but an astronaut suit not required) or a Snow Angel (this video shows how), or join a snowball fight.

-- Start getting in shape for Dance Marathon -- it's a 24-hour fabulous fundraising event in March for children with disabilities, all organized by UM students.
+Start getting in shape for Dance Marathon, a 24-hour fabulous fundraising event in March for children with disabilities, all organized by UM students.
 Or learn a new type of dance with a UM dance club, such as Ballroom, Salsa, Swing, or Tango.

 Who shuts down?